Leesa’s Chronic Lymphocytic Leukemia (CLL) Story

 Thankfully, that second doctor right away was very concerned.
 He said, “If it were me, I would see a retina specialist ASAP,” because there wasn’t anything he could do.
 Only a specialist could work with me.
-It was within a couple of days, again, I’m on the phone, saying, “No, I can’t wait a week or 3 weeks or whatever it was.
+It was within a couple of days, and again I was on the phone saying, “No, I can’t wait a week or 3 weeks or whatever it was.
 I need to get in now.”

 Seeing the retina specialist

-My husband had to drive me, and it’s about a half an hour away.
-[They] dilate my eyes.
+My husband had to drive me, and it was about a half an hour away.
+[They] dilated my eyes.
 He did the test and showed me my eye on a graph on his computer with all the swelling and damage and ridges.
 He said that he suggested eye injections.
 I believe it’s a type of chemo medication.

-I’d get a headache, and I’m walking out, holding on to my husband, really in rough shape.
-The light and the hat and the magazine blocking the sun in the car all the way home.
+I’d get a headache.
+I’d be walking out holding on to my husband, really in rough shape.
+[I’d use] the hat and the magazine to block the sun in the car all the way home.
 Sometimes he’d hit a blood spot, and it would be bright, bloody red.
-My husband goes, “You look like a demon in that eye.”
+My husband said, “You look like a demon in that eye.”

 What was the eye injection process?

 They put the numbing drops in.
 I think he might have done a numbing injection, too, before he put the medicine in.
 The needles are very small, and it’s not that painful.
-What hurt me the most was once the medicine was in there, it was stinging, and it would give me a headache and stinging.
-At least the stinging for a half an hour afterwards, and headache for an hour or so.
+What hurt me the most was once the medicine was in there, it was stinging.
+It would give me a headache and stinging — the stinging for a half an hour afterwards, and headache for an hour or so.
 Not horrible that you couldn’t tolerate.

 [I got the injection] every few weeks.
 Again, this was the beginning of 2018 when that happened.
 Every few weeks turned into like, “From 4 weeks, let’s go 6 weeks.
 See you in 6 weeks.
 Okay, let’s go 8 weeks, and then every 3 months.”